QMSS-GR5069-Spring2023/gr5069-homework-2-hafsahshaik/src/readme.md

 # This is Lab 1 by Hafsah Shaik, for class QMSS GR5015 - # Data Analysis.

+In this lab I analyze various variables from the GSS 2006.
+I also graph these variables and draw conclusions from them.
+I also cross-tabulate two variables and draw conclusions.

 # Byte-compiled / optimized / DLL files
 __pycache__/